MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Extend your label migration rules to emails

-You can use your labelByCustomProperties advanced settings with Outlook emails in addition to Office documents by specifying an additional label policy advanced setting.
+You can use the configuration you've defined with the [*labelByCustomProperties*](#migrate-labels-from-secure-islands-and-other-labeling-solutions) advanced setting for Outlook emails, in addition to Office documents, by specifying an additional label policy advanced setting.

 However, this setting has a known negative impact on the performance of Outlook, so configure this additional setting only when you have a strong business requirement for it and remember to set it to a null string value when you have completed the migration from the other labeling solution.

 To configure this advanced setting, enter the following strings for the selected label policy: